-Maryville University’s online bachelor’s in management information systems is one such degree.
-The program introduces students to various coding languages and methodologies while emphasizing the benefits those tools and techniques offer to businesses.
-Maryville University constantly updates the curriculum for the bachelor’s in MIS program to reflect current and future trends in IT generally and coding in particular.
-The degree program has a heavy business management component to help students be ready for the tactical while also being mindful of marketing, finance, and other business operations and objectives.
+Maryville University’s online bachelor’s degree in management information systems is one such degree.
+The program introduces students who are learning how to become software developers to various coding languages and methodologies while emphasizing the benefits those tools and techniques offer to businesses.
+Maryville University constantly updates the curriculum for the bachelor’s in MIS program to reflect current and future trends in IT.
+The degree program has a heavy business management component to help students prepare for the tactical while also being mindful of marketing, finance, and other business functions and objectives.

-A college degree in MIS or other computer field is only the beginning of a software developer’s education.
+A college degree in MIS or another computer field is only the first step for someone wondering how to become a software developer.
 The field is in a constant state of flux as new approaches to application development, new languages, and new tools become available.
-Organizations of all types are always looking for innovative ways to apply technology to solve business problems.
+Organizations of all types are always looking for innovative ways to apply technology to solving business problems.
 They expect their software development teams to deliver applications that take advantage of the latest innovations.

-TechRepublic’s Alison DeNisco Rayome writes that the 95 coding bootcamps held in the U.S. in 2017 were completed by a total of nearly 23,000 people.
-Seventy-five percent of the bootcamp attendees had already earned a bachelor’s degree.
-After finishing the bootcamp, 80% of participants report getting a full-time job in IT, with an average salary increase of 50.5%, according to the Course Report Coding Bootcamp Alumni Outcome and Demographics Report.
-In addition, 80% of tech hiring managers in the U.S. report employing developers with coding bootcamp experience, and 99.8% of these managers state they would hire another such applicant.
+TechRepublic’s Alison DeNisco Rayome writes that the 95 coding boot camps held in the U.S. in 2017 were completed by a total of nearly 23,000 people.
+Of the boot camp attendees, 75% had already earned a bachelor’s degree.
+After finishing the boot camp, 80% of participants report getting a full-time job in information technology, with an average salary increase of 50.5%, according to the Course Report Coding Bootcamp Alumni Outcome and Demographics Report.
+In addition, 80% of tech hiring managers in the U.S. report employing developers with coding boot camp experience, and 99.8% of these managers state they would hire another such applicant.